ucla-pic16A-project/Digit-recognition/README.md

 <!-- Data Intro -->
 ## Data Exploration
-The dataset is a collection of 70,000 handwritten digits ranging from 0 to 9.
+The dataset is a collection of 70,000 handwritten digits ranging from 0 to 9. <br /> <br />
 Image of each data point is 28 pixels wide and long, which gives the total of 28 x 28 = 724 pixels.
 The 724 pixels make up the 724 features of a data point and each feature stores a value ranging from 0 to 1 to indicate the handwritting.

 Examples of data point images
 ![image](https://user-images.githubusercontent.com/117710195/206927660-c0333f6d-948b-41e1-b0c3-50015441df1d.png)